barrazastark/social-media/README.md

     - Stats
     - Tabs for Posts and Friends List

 - I will split Profile page into two components , the first one is the page (server component) that has the responsability to fetch the data and the other (client) that will accepts the response as props and display the information.
+With this approach I am not only splitting responsabilities but this is more SEO friendly and loads faster.

+- For the profile page I will create a /api/me route that will serve all the information for the profile page.

 - I will create a Nav.tsx where I include
     - Title of WebPage